 I live in a trailer, motor home, or fifth wheel in an RV park.
 I pay rent for the lot.
 Do I have rights?

-Find out when you might have additional legal rights if you live in an RV you own in a manufactured/mobile home park where you rent the lot. #6560EN
+Find out when you might have additional legal rights if you live in an RV you own in a manufactured/mobile home park and you rent the lot. #6560EN

 -

-Do you live in an RV, camper, or fifth wheel trailer?
+Do you own and live in an RV, camper, or fifth wheel trailer?

 -

-Do you live there because it is your only home and you live there year-round?
+Is it your only home where you live year-round?

 -

-Does at least one other person do the same as you in this RV Park?
+Is there at least one other person who does the same as you at this property?

 If you answered yes to all 3 questions, keep reading.
-The owners of the park you live in may say it is an RV park.
-But the park might fit the legal definition of a manufactured/mobile home park.
+The property owners may say it is an RV park or a "camp" or a "resort" or not name it anything.
+However, the property might fit the legal definition of a manufactured/mobile home park.
 If it does, you might have more legal protections.

-If you live in a manufactured/mobile home park, the state Manufactured/Mobile Home Landlord Tenant Act (M/MHLTA), RCW 59.20, covers you.
-This gives you legal rights that other RV park tenants do not have.
+If you live in a manufactured/mobile home park, the state Manufactured/Mobile Home Landlord Tenant Act (M/MHLTA), which you can read at RCW 59.20, covers you.
+This gives you legal rights that other RV park tenants may not have.

-A recent Washington state Court of Appeals decision made this clearer.
-That case is Allen vs. Dan and Bill’s RV Park.
-Read this decision.
+A recent Washington state Court of Appeals decision made it clear when a tenant renting a space lot is covered under the M/MHLTA.
+That case is Allen vs. Dan and Bill's RV Park.

 When all these are true: